HDCong/MyDailyLeetCode/README.md

 ### Problem 12: Spiral matrix

 Mark 4 corner of matrix, the value will follow (top-left to top-right, top-right  to bottom-right, bottom-right to bottom-left, bottom-left to top-left)

+## Day 12.5

+### Jun 23th, 2020

+### Problem 12.5: Rotate Array

+Move the k-th element from the end of array to front Using temp array.
+Set value k element from end first.
+Set the remain value of nums array to this temp array.
+Copy value temp array to nums array